Ecuadorian–Peruvian War: Occupation

 The Peruvian occupation of Ecuador was formally established after the ceasefire of July 31, 1941, having existed since the Peruvian occupation began with the Zarumilla offensive on July 23.
-After the ceasefire, a civilian administration was established in the occupied Province of El Oro by Peru.
+After the ceasefire, a civilian administration was established in the occupied province of El Oro by Peru.
 A month later, on October 2, the Talara Accord (Acuerdo de Talara) was signed, through which a bilateral ceasefire was put into place.
 The treaty also established a demilitarized zone between both states, which would be under the Ecuadoran administration, and the observation of military representatives of the mediator countries that also signed the agreement: the United States, Brazil and Argentina.
 Other countries involved in the mediation included the Vatican, which had acted both directly between both countries and in conjunction with the other mediators, and to a lesser extent, Chile and Mexico.
-The topic of Pan-Americanism was brought up, with countries such as Ecuador proclaiming their allegiance to the movement, and other countries, such as Vichy France criticizing it, arguing that it only served to increase American influence in the continent.
+The topic of Pan-Americanism was raised, with countries such as Ecuador proclaiming their allegiance to the movement, and other countries, such as Vichy France, criticizing it, arguing that it only served to increase American influence in the continent.

 By the time the ceasefire had been accepted, the cities bombarded by Peru included Santa Rosa, Machala and Puerto Bolívar.
 Peruvian aircraft had reached Guayaquil in at least two different occasions, but the squadron sent to the city limited itself to dropping propaganda leaflets, which were republished by Peruvian newspapers La Industria and El Tiempo.

 A fire began in Santa Rosa on 1 August 1941, which destroyed over 120 houses.
 Both sides blamed each other for the fire, with the Peruvian newspaper El Comercio blaming the retreating Ecuadorian troops with a report that claimed that locals had heard an Ecuadorian commander ordering that the area was burned to a crisp.
 The town was referred to as the "Lidice of America" by Italian writer Leonelly Castelly due to the scale of the destruction of the area being similar to that of the Czech town.

 The Peruvian administration immediately started efforts in order to exploit the newly acquired territories in southern Ecuador.
 A civil administration was established in order to provide a sense of normalcy to the Ecuadorian citizens that lived under occupation, which relieved the military from certain efforts.
 A large effort from the Northern Army Detachment during this period also went into repairing and maintaining infrastructure, such as highways and railroads, which would in turn be used to the advantage of the Peruvian Army.
 This effort was so intense that less than half a year later, the province had been transformed from its war-torn state.